 A comprehensive exam is required.
 For students in the thesis option, the thesis serves in lieu of the comprehensive exam.

-Thesis - 3 hours minimum
+Thesis - 3 hours minimumPET 6971 1-5 Thesis: Physical Education

-PET 6971 3-5 Thesis

 Thesis is not required but considered as elective hours for those who select to do a thesis.
+Students interested in registering for thesis credit must have the approval of a faculty member that agrees to serve as the thesis chairperson.

 Non-Thesis